teamcfadvance/website/README.md

 Our public website.
 Want to help, just fork master, make your additions and send a pull request.

+The [Website Issues List](https://github.com/teamcfadvance/website/issues) contains tasks you can help with.
+If you see something that's needed but not on the list, please create a new issue so we can discuss.

 ## How To
 1. Fork the repo and clone to your development box.
 2. Make sure you've got Node.js installed and then from terminal just run `npm install`.
 NPM will install all the build dependancies listed in package.json.